nextcloud/news/README.md

 ### Before you install/update the News app
 Before you install the app do the following:
 * Check that your **owncloud/data/** directory is owned by your webserver user and that it is write/readable
-* Check that your installation fullfills the [requirements listed in the README section](https://github.com/nextcloud/news#dependencies)
+* Check that your installation fulfills the [requirements listed in the README section](https://github.com/nextcloud/news#dependencies)
 * [Set up Nextcloud Background Jobs](https://doc.owncloud.org/server/8.0/admin_manual/configuration_server/background_jobs_configuration.html) to enable feed updates.
 A recommended timespan for feed updates is 15-30 Minutes.

 Then proceed to install the app either from an archive (zip/tar.gz) or clone it from the repository using git